kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 | Ex | à    |  á |  â |  ã |  ä |  å |  æ |  ç |  è |  é |  ê |  ë |  ì | í   |  î |  ï|
 | Fx | ð    |  ñ |  ò |  ó |  ô |  õ |  ö |  ÷ |  ø |  ù |  ú |  û |  ü | ý   |  þ |  ÿ|

 Notice how the codes **00-1f** and **7f-9f** are unassigned (many text formats do this for legacy reasons).
 This means that any data containing these values is invalid because it can't be decoded as ISO 8859-1.

-Not all QR decoders actually validate this, though, which is why you sometimes get strange results after decoding a QR code that was mistakenly encoded in UTF-8 format.
+**Side Note**: Not all QR decoders actually validate this, which is why you sometimes get strange results after decoding a QR code that was mistakenly encoded in UTF-8 format.

 So even though there's no technical limitation against using them, unassigned characters are considered invalid, which means that any valid QR code will not contain them.

-Or to put it another way: **these characters are completely up for grabs!**
+Or to put it another way: **these characters are up for grabs!**

 What we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-ISO-8859-1 data.
-Any scanner that knows how to handle the sentinel character and special data format can decode the data, without negatively affecting existing implementations!
+Any scanner that knows how to handle the sentinel character and special data format can decode the data *without negatively affecting existing implementations*!

 ## Encoding ad-hoc binary data into QR codes

 [Concise Encoding](https://concise-encoding.org) is an ad-hoc data format with a text and a binary encoding form.
-The [binary format](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md) begins all documents with the sentinel byte [0x83](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#version-specifier) specifically because such a value is an invalid starting byte in most popular text formats.
-We'll leverage this to encode a binary document into a QR code.
+In the [binary format (CBE)](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md), all documents begin with the sentinel byte [0x83](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#version-specifier) (specifically chosen because it's an invalid starting byte in most popular text formats).
+We'll leverage this to encode a CBE document into a QR code.

 I've adapted https://github.com/kstenerud/enctool to support QR codes and initiate special processing when the first byte of the QR data is `0x83`.
-You can follow along by [installing go on your system](https://go.dev/doc/install) and then installing `enctool` like so:
+You can follow along by [installing the go language on your system](https://go.dev/doc/install) and then installing `enctool` like so:
 ```
 go install github.com/kstenerud/enctool@latest
 ```